amitlals/Stock-Analysis-AutoGen-Multi-Agent-AI-Foundry-Bu/README.md

 1. Create an HTTP-triggered Logic App in Azure
 2. Add the Logic App URL to your `.env` file
-3. Use the "Send Email" option in the application UI
+3. Use the "Send Email" option in the application UI, see below template logicapps -

-Sample LogicApps
 <img width="710" alt="image" src="https://github.com/user-attachments/assets/4a57258a-6696-4b58-9f90-93cde7f439fd" />

 ## 🤝 Contributing